Matsumoto Castle: Preservation

 In 1990, the Kuromon-Ninomon (second gate of the Black Gate) and sodebei (side wall) were reconstructed.
 The square drum gate was reconstructed in 1999.

 On April 6, 2006, Matsumoto Castle was selected as one of Japan's Top 100 Castles.

 Matsumoto Castle was damaged in a 5.4 magnitude earthquake on June 30, 2011.
-The quake caused approximately ten cracks in the inner wall of the main tower.
+The quake caused around ten cracks in the inner wall of the main castle tower.

 There is a plan for restoring the soto-bori (outer moat), which was reclaimed for a residential zone.

 The second floor of the main keep features a gun museum, Teppo Gura, with a collection of guns, armor, and other weapons.